 - Loss of muscle mass

-- Dry skin
+- Dry and thin skin

-- Hyperhidrosis - excessive sweating
+- Hyperhidrosis, or excessive sweating

 - Reduced concentration span